slimtoolkit/slim/README.md

 * `--container-dns-search` - add a dns search domain for unqualified hostnames analyzing image [zero or more]
 * `--continue-after` - Select continue mode: enter | signal | probe | timeout or numberInSeconds (default: enter)

 The `--include-path` option is useful if you want to customize your minified image adding extra files and directories.
+The `--include-path-file` option allows you to load multiple includes from a newline delimited file.
+Use this option if you have a lot of includes.
+The includes from `--include-path` and `--include-path-file` are combined together.
 Future versions will also include the `--exclude-path` option to have even more control.

 The `--continue-after` option is useful if you need to script `docker-slim`.
 If you pick the `probe` option then `docker-slim` will continue executing the build command after the HTTP probe is done executing.
 If you pick the `timeout` option `docker-slim` will allow the target container to run for 60 seconds before it will attempt to collect the artifacts.
 You can specify a custom timeout value by passing a number of seconds you need instead of the `timeout` string.
 If you pick the `signal` option you'll need to send a USR1 signal to the `docker-slim` process.